ROCm/rocRAND/docs/data-type-support.rst

 Normal distribution
 """""""""""""""""""""

- .. list-table:: Supported types for normal distributions
+ .. list-table:: Supported types for normal distributions on the host
     :header-rows: 1
     :name: host-types-normal-distribution